JesseEmond/blitz-2024-registration/README.md

 once and reports the score for each, which is much faster than dealing with local servers and Python

-This brought me to a score of TODO.
+This brought me to a score of 4815 points.

 ### Monte Carlo Tree Search